nickjackolaisen/BusinessInitiaitive/_posts/insurance/2023-06-06-types_of_business_insurance.md

 In life, it is impossible to **completely** avoid risk.

 Thankfully insurance policies, like those listed, are available to help you further reduce your risk for common situations you may encounter depending on your business model and location.

+Investing in business insurance may seem like an added expense, but it's an investment in the long-term success and security of your business.
+Don't wait until it's too late.
+Take action now and protect your assets before anything happens.